Half-Trek Criterion for Identifiability of Latent Variable Models: Graphical Representation and Identifiability

 is injective on $\Theta$, or a suitably large subset.
 Since identifiability will usually not hold on the whole set $\Theta$, we need to clarify what we mean by a ``suitably large'' subset.
 We use terminology from algebraic geometry, background can be found in \citet{cox2007ideals}, \citet{shafarevich2013basic} or \citet{hartshorne1977algebraic}.

 A property on an irreducible algebraic set $W$ is said to be generically true if the property holds on the complement $W \setminus A$ of a proper algebraic subset $A \subseteq W$.
 Due to irreducibility, the complement $W \setminus A$ is dense in $W$ with respect to the Zariski topology and therefore considered as a ``suitably large'' subset.
-In our case, where $W$ is equal to a Euclidean space, a proper algebraic subset has Lebesgue measure zero, see e.g.~the Lemma in \citet{okamoto1973distinctness}.
+When $W$ is an irreducible algebraic set defined over the real numbers, a proper algebraic subset of $W$ has Lebesgue measure zero, see e.g.~the lemma in \citet{okamoto1973distinctness}.

 To connect this terminology to our setup, we observe that the Zariski closure $\overline{\Theta}$, i.e., the smallest algebraic subset that contains the domain $\Theta$, is irreducible.
 This is true because $\Theta$ is the polynomial image of an open set.
-Hence we say that a property on $\Theta$ is generically true if there exists a proper algebraic subset $A \subset \overline{\Theta}$ such that the property holds on the complement $\Theta \setminus A$.
-Our interest is now in generically identifying the direct causal effects $\lambda_{wv}$ by rational formulas.
+Hence, we say that a property on $\Theta$ is generically true if there exists a proper algebraic subset $A \subset \overline{\Theta}$ such that the property holds on the complement $\Theta \setminus A$.
+Our interest is now in generically identifying the direct causal effects $\lambda_{wv}$.
+Since the parametrization $\phi_{G^{\mathcal{L}}}$ is rational, the identification formula, in the worst case, is an algebraic function \citep{garcia2010identifying}.
+However, in all examples we know, if generic identifiability is possible, then by rational formulas.
 This motivates the following definition.

 \begin{defn}[Rational identifiability] \mbox{ } \begin{itemize} \item[(a)] The latent-factor graph $\Gl$ is said to be rationally identifiable if there exists a proper algebraic subset $A \subset \overline{\Theta}$ and a rational map $\psi : \textit{PD}(d) \longrightarrow \mathbb{R}^{D_V}_{\mathrm{reg}} \times \textit{PD}(d)$ such that $\psi \circ \phi_{\Gl}(\Lambda, \Omega) = (\Lambda, \Omega)$ for all $(\Lambda, \Omega) \in \Theta \setminus A$. \item[(b)] The direct causal effect $\lambda_{vw}$, or also simply the edge $v \rightarrow w \in D_V$, is rationally identifiable if there exists a proper algebraic subset $A \subset \overline{\Theta}$ and a rational map $\psi : \textit{PD}(d) \longrightarrow \mathbb{R}$ such that $\psi \circ \phi_{\Gl}(\Lambda, \Omega) = \lambda_{vw}$ for all $(\Lambda, \Omega) \in \Theta \setminus A$. \end{itemize} \end{defn}